 Find out on Social Media:

 AGLOW is a global hub for therapists and the world.
-Led by trauma expert Stacy Ruse, LPC, providing courses, consultation, and counseling services.
-And newly added AglowYoga with free practices for all.
-Specializing in EMDR, IFS, Yoga, & Transpersonal therapies to inspire therapists and individuals alike.
+Led by trauma expert Stacy Ruse, LPC provides training courses, consultation, and counseling services.
+Specializing in EMDR, IFS, Somatic, & Transpersonal therapies to inspire therapists and individuals alike.

 Stacy Ruse, LPC, is an esteemed Evergreen EMDR & IFS-Institute Consultant, Registered Yoga Teacher (RYT), and founder of Aglow Counseling.
-Stacy teaches a therapeutic style that is characterized by the art of EMDR & IFS therapies with a transpersonal twist, transcending the conventional boundaries of traditional therapy.
-Her holistic approach acknowledges the interconnectedness of mind, body, and spirit allowing individuals to tap into their innate resilience and ignite their personal transformation journey.
+Stacy teaches a therapeutic style characterized by the art of EMDR, IFS, and Somatic therapies with a transpersonal twist, transcending the conventional boundaries of traditional therapy.
+Her holistic approach acknowledges the interconnectedness of mind, body, and spirit, allowing individuals to tap into their innate resilience and ignite their personal transformation journey.
 As a trauma expert, national and international trainer, and clinical consultant, Stacy's approach is deeply rooted in trauma-informed methodologies.

 Comments